pranman11/image_classfication_glomeruli/README.md

 ## Training the models:

 The models can be trained using Google Colab or using Jupyter Lab on your local machine.
-In case you're using Jupyer Lab, the requirements need to be installed as follows:
+In case of Google Colab, the `data` folder containing image samples needs to be uploaded to Google Drive (of the same user as Colab), in the same directory where the notebook is located.
+In case you're using Jupyer Lab, the same file structure needs to be maintained and the the requirements need to be installed as follows:

 ```
 pip install -r requirements.txt
 ```

+You may create a virtual environment and use that while running the notebook.
+This is shown (here)[https://www.geeksforgeeks.org/using-jupyter-notebook-in-virtual-environment/].

 After installing the requirements, the data needs to be split into train, validation and test splits using `create_data_split.py` as mentioned above.
 Further, the data needs to be white padded as well using `create_white_padded_data.py`.

 The DataLoader class has been written in such a way that it checks whether the code is being run on Google Colab or locally.
-The DataLoader takes the root directory path as input and is used as follows:
+The DataLoader mounts the root directory of your Google Drive.
+It takes the data directory path as input (which in the below case is the present in the root directory itself) and is used as follows:

 ```
 data_loader = DataLoader('split_data_white_padded')